NRCan/CanFlood/docs/source/06_tutorials.rst

 Download the data layers for Tutorial 1:

-  • *haz_rast*: hazard event rasters with WSL value predictions for the study area for four probabilities.
+  • *haz_rast*: hazard event rasters with water surface level/elevation (WSL) value predictions for the study area for four probabilities.

     o *haz_0050.tif*